Special-K-s-Flightsim-Bots/DCSServerBot/extensions/MizEdit.md

 As you usually want to re-use your presets, they are bundled together in a larger configuration file.
 Each preset has a name.
 Presets can be chained to create a combination of presets as a separate preset.

+> You can create any other file named presets*.yaml to better structure your presets.
+> If you want to use presets from another yaml file, you can specify that in your MizEdit-Extension.
+> You can mix several presets files by specifying them as a list (see example below).

 #### a) Simple Presets
 ```yaml
 Spring: